 The Field-based Graduate Program in Education is designed for practicing educators who would like to participate on a part-time basis.
 By taking courses during the fall, spring and summer terms, students may complete the 36-credit master of education (M.Ed.) degree in approximately three and a half years or the 31-credit Certificate of Advanced Graduate Study (C.A.G.S.) in two to three years.
-Program completion time for the master of education is flexible and depends upon each program cohort's preferences and needs; however, the program must be completed within five years, unless determined otherwise.
+Program completion time for the master of education is flexible and depends upon each program cohort's preferences and needs; however, the program must be completed within four years, unless determined otherwise.
+Completion time for the Certificate of Advanced Graduate Study is determined by the courses included in one's program.
 Course enrollment or acceptance into the program may occur during the fall, spring or summer terms, dependent upon each individual community site's schedule.